MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-record-summary.md

 [!INCLUDE [preview-banner](~/../shared-content/shared/preview-includes/preview-banner.md)]

-To better understand the context of a meeting that they are preparing for or an email that they are reading, sellers want relevant customer relationship management (CRM) information, such as customer queries, concerns, and notes.
-Sales app uses AI to generate a summary of each CRM record.
+To better understand the context of a meeting that they are preparing for or an email that they are reading, sellers want relevant customer relationship management (CRM) information, such as customer queries, concerns, and notes. the Sales app uses AI to generate a summary of each CRM record.
 This summary highlights crucial details, such as the sales stage, budget, and projected close date.
-You can extend the CRM record summary capability that Sales app provides with insights from your own application.
+You can extend the CRM record summary capability that the Sales app provides with insights from your own application.

 ## API description

 You must add the following API description to the action.
-In this way, Sales app can identify the correct API that must be invoked to enrich the capability.
+In this way, the Sales app can identify the correct API that must be invoked to enrich the capability.

 *This action gets additional sales insights related to a CRM record that will be shown in the C4S record summary card.
 The action enhances the existing skills of copilot for sales.*